dasteihn/minifftw/README.md

 therefore, on most platforms, you'll be limited to a maximum array size of `2^31 - 1` (roughly two billion) complex numbers.

+**Be also aware** that the underlying FFTW-plan-function might overwrite your arrays contents during planing.
+Therefore, you should initialize the array with the actual payload after this function (and all other plan-functions working on the same array) has returned.

 #### execute